Means' surgeon general nomination is stalled as senators question her experience and vaccine stance

 NEW YORK (AP) — Wellness influencer Dr. Casey Means’ nomination to be U.S. surgeon general is stalled a month after senators of both major political parties grilled her on vaccines and other health topics during a tense confirmation hearing, deepening doubts about her ability to secure the votes she needs for the role.

-The nomination has languished despite ongoing efforts from the White House and Make America Healthy Again activists to convince lawmakers to carry it forward, revealing how intractable rifts over health policy can be even when Congress has shown deference to President Donald Trump’s agenda.
+The nomination has languished despite ongoing efforts from the White House and Make America Healthy Again activists, revealing how intractable rifts over health policy can be even when Congress has shown deference to President Donald Trump.
+It's become the latest snag in Health Secretary Robert F. Kennedy Jr.'s agenda after two legal setbacks last week.

 To advance to a full Senate vote, Means likely needs every Republican on the Senate Health, Education, Labor and Pensions Committee to support her nomination.
 But after last month’s hearing, two of them — Sens.
 Lisa Murkowski of Alaska and Susan Collins of Maine — told reporters they still had questions for her.

-Murkowski told reporters Tuesday that “I’m just in the same spot” when it comes to her hesitations over advancing Means’ nomination.
+Murkowski told reporters Tuesday that “I’m just in the same spot” when it comes to those hesitations.
 Collins and Republican committee chairman Sen. Bill Cassidy, a physician from Louisiana who interrogated Means about vaccines during the hearing, didn’t respond to multiple inquiries about the delay.

 White House spokesman Kush Desai said in a statement that the Trump administration has been having “productive conversations with the Senate” to advance Means.
 He added that her “elite academic credentials, research background and advocacy on America’s chronic disease epidemic will make her a critical asset for President Trump’s push to Make America Healthy Again.”

-Kennedy spokesman Andrew Nixon reinforced the Republican administration's support for Means.
-He said Means has “communicated a vital public health message that people voted for, that we need to fundamentally transform our health care system" to promote healthier lifestyle choices rather than "sick care.”
+Kennedy spokesman Andrew Nixon reinforced the Republican administration's support for Means and praised her message calling for healthier lifestyle choices rather than “sick care.”

 Contentious hearing set the stage for a tough path to confirmation

-Means is an enthusiastic speaker and author who promotes ideas popular with the MAHA movement, including that Americans are overmedicalized and that diet and lifestyle changes should be at the center of efforts to end widespread chronic disease.
+Means promotes ideas popular with the MAHA movement, including that Americans are overmedicalized and that diet and lifestyle changes should be at the center of efforts to end widespread chronic disease.

-But she has faced criticism for having an inactive medical license, for at times failing to disclose financial relationships with health-adjacent brands she promotes and for some of her past comments on health topics.
+But she's been criticized for having an inactive medical license, for sometimes failing to disclose financial relationships with brands she promotes and for some of her past health-related comments.

-On top of those concerns, senators asked her during her hearing to address Kennedy's wide-ranging actions to scale back vaccine guidance and how she would speak to the public about them if confirmed.
+Senators asked her during her hearing about how she would speak to the public about vaccines.

-Murkowski and Cassidy both pressed Means about her past doubts about the birth dose of the hepatitis B vaccine, which the U.S. Centers for Disease Control and Prevention stopped recommending for all children late last year in a move that was later temporarily blocked by a federal judge.
-Means called the hepatitis B vaccine important and lifesaving but said parents should make their own decisions in consultation with their doctors.
+Murkowski and Cassidy pressed Means about her past doubts about the birth dose of the hepatitis B vaccine, which the U.S. Centers for Disease Control and Prevention stopped recommending for all children late last year in a move later temporarily blocked by a federal judge.
+Means called the hepatitis B vaccine important and lifesaving but said parents should make their own decisions with their doctors.

 Cassidy also asked Means whether she would advise Americans to vaccinate against the flu and measles amid outbreaks across the country.
 She didn’t make that commitment, instead emphasizing the importance of informed consent.

 Collins asked Means about her past advocacy for the therapeutic use of psychedelic mushrooms.
-Means, who has spoken positively of her own experience with the drugs, said that her comments as a private citizen were different from what she would say as a public health official and that she wouldn’t recommend psychedelics for the public.
+Means, who has spoken positively of her own experience with the drugs, said she wouldn’t recommend psychedelics for the American public.

 Kennedy’s supporters put pressure on hesitant senators